 Southern DHB Gastroenterology Services

-Southern DHB (SDHB) Gastroenterology is a district wide service that specialises in disorders of the digestive tract (oesophagus, stomach, small intestine and colon) and related organs such as the liver.
+Southern DHB (SDHB) Gastroenterology is a districtwide service that specialises in disorders of the digestive tract (oesophagus, stomach, small intestine and colon) and related organs such as the liver.

-Gastroenterology services at Southland Hospital include outpatient services and endoscopy sessions, including National Bowel Screening Programme colonoscopies, provided by a consultant gastroenterologist or the general surgical team.
+Gastroenterology services at Southland Hospital consist of outpatient appointments and endoscopy sessions, including National Bowel Screening Programme colonoscopies, provided by a consultant gastroenterologist or the general surgical team.
 However, patients that require urgent gastroenterology intervention may be referred to specialists based in Dunedin Hospital.
 To maintain privacy and confidentiality for all patients and the safety of vulnerable patients, visitors or relatives are not routinely allowed into the procedural area.
 Access to the day surgery area is at the discretion of the nursing staff.

-Rural clinics at Dunstan, Balclutha and Oamaru are also provided.
+Rural specialist clinics are provided at Queenstown, Balclutha and Ōamaru.

 What is Gastroenterology?

 Gastroenterology is the branch of medicine that looks at diseases of the oesophagus (gullet), stomach, small and large intestines (bowel), liver, gallbladder and pancreas.

 The oesophagus is the tube that joins your mouth with your stomach.
 It is a muscular tube that contracts to push the food through when you swallow.

 The stomach is where food is broken down by acid and emptied into your intestines.
 The stomach has special cells lining its wall to protect it from these acids.

 The intestines consist of the small intestine (duodenum, jejunum and ileum – different sections of small intestine) and the large intestine (colon).
 As food passes through the small intestine, nutrients are broken down and absorbed.
 When it passes into the colon, water is absorbed.
 The waste that is left is passed as faeces (poo).